-I waited about 5 minutes for a nurse to take the call, and she asked me some questions about the size and location of the bite, and whether or not I’d had a tetnus shot recently.
+I waited about five minutes for a nurse to take the call, and she asked me some questions about the size and location of the bite, and whether or not I’d had a tetanus shot recently.
 I hadn’t, so she made an appointment for me at the local emergency room for about an hour later.

 It’s been a beautiful autumn here in Denmark.
 Golden sun and blue skies, red and yellow and orange leaves on the trees.
 Just gorgeous.
 And unusually warm for Denmark.
 It’s always exciting when, instead of wearing your winter coat every day from October to April, you can wear it every day from November to April.

 But this unusually pleasant weather can’t help but spark conversation about global warming.
-So far the biggest impact climate change has had in Denmark are some severe rainstorms, when end up flooding a lot of basements and overwhelming a lot of sewer systems.
+So far, the biggest impact climate change has had on Denmark are some severe rainstorms, which end up flooding a lot of basements and overwhelming a lot of sewer systems.
 It’s intriguing to think that plumbers may become the great heroes of the twenty-first century.